hardbyte/python-can/doc/intro.rst

 of this functionality needs to be completed in the leaf-socketcan driver before it can be added at the pycanlib-leaf level.

-pycanlib-leaf is completely compatible with py1939lib and pyunidrivelib.
+pycanlib-socketcan is completely compatible with py1939lib and pyunidrivelib.

 For those familiar with pycanlib, the main change to it has been the replacement of canlib.py with socketcanlib.py.
 Also InputValidation has been removed.

-The Python 'socket' module will contain support for SocketCAN in version 3.3.
+The Python 'socket' module contains support for SocketCAN in version 3.3.

 .. include:: ../README.txt